hkawanishi/hkawanishi_old_website/_posts/2015-12-06-week-5-adding-validations-to-lessons-and-sections.markdown

 {% endhighlight %}

-So, it looked like I could add similar code to my lesson and section files.  *HOWEVER*, it wasn't as easy as I thought.
-After moving lesson and section forms into modal, `def new` method was deleted from controller files so it wouldn't render correctly when lesson/section entries were invalid (see above code).
-I asked about the solution of this problem to Ken but he said it was very challenging to do what I wanted to do.
+So, it looked like I could add similar code to my lesson and section files.
+However, it wasn't as easy as I thought.
+After moving my lesson and section forms into modal, the `def new` method was deleted from controller files so it wouldn't render correctly when lesson/section entries were invalid (see above code).
+I talked about the problem with Ken but he said it was very challenging to do what I wanted to do.
 However, he suggested a workaround.
 He said I could "create a 'new' form that's actually only used on validation errors."
 I took his advice and created an error page.
 I am describing here what I did.
 I am only going to write how I changed the lesson files but the section files were done in the same way.

 In my model/lesson.rb, I added: